 Gary Porter, CPA began his accounting career with the national CPA firm Touche Ross in 1971.
 He is licensed by the California Board of Accountancy and the Nevada Board of Accountancy.
 Mr. Porter has restricted his practice to work only with Common Interest Realty Associations (CIRAs), including homeowners associations, condominium associations, property owners associations, timeshare associations, fractional associations, condo-hotels, commercial associations, and other associations.

 Gary Porter is the creator and coauthor of Practitioners Publishing Company (PPC) Guide to Homeowners Associations and other Common Interest Realty Associations, and Homeowners Association Tax Library.
-Mr. Porter served as Editor of CAI’s Ledger Quarterly from 1989 through 2004 and is the author of more than 200 articles.
-In addition, he has had articles published in The Practical Accountant, Common Ground and numerous CAI Chapter newsletters.
+Mr. Porter served as Editor of CAI’s Ledger Quarterly from 1989 through 2004 and is the author of more than 300 articles.
+In addition, he has had articles published in The Ledger Quarterly, The Practical Accountant, Common Ground and numerous CAI Chapter newsletters.
 He has been quoted or published in The Wall Street Journal, Money Magazine, Kiplinger’s Personal Finance, and many major newspapers.

 Mr. Porter is a member of Community Associations Institute (CAI), and served as national president of CAI in 1998 – 1999.